 What about range of adjustment?
 There are typically two different use cases for aftermarket dampers and their adjustments: combo street/track cars, and dedicated track cars.
 It sounds enticing to buy a damper that can control a large range of spring rates to encompass multiple use cases but this approach is a major compromise.
 They typically end up with a small adjustment range for the springs you settle on limiting your adjustability and tuning capabilities from track to track.
 Everyone is a little bit different, or perhaps a lot different, which is why Öhlins offers two distinct kits, the ‘Road and Track’ and ‘Dedicated Track’, each of which are capable of handling a window of spring rates for their particular use case.
-No need to have your dampers re-valved if you want to make spring changes to suit your driving style or car setup.
-‘Road and Track’ and ‘Dedicated Track’ are based off the same damper technology and can be converted back and forth.
-Custom applications are also available.
+No need to have your dampers re-valved if you want to make small spring changes to suit your driving style or car setup.

 Setting up the Ride Height

-When installing an aftermarket suspension, one of the bonuses is the ability to lower the car.
+As stated above, when installing an aftermarket suspension, one of the bonuses is the ability to lower the car.
 This is good because it lowers the center of gravity (CG) and ultimately creates a better handling car.
-However, it is not that simple, especially with a MacPherson strut car.
-It is a two fold problem…
+However, it is not that simple, especially with a MacPherson strut car such as a BMW, Porsche, Subaru, etc. It is a two fold problem…

-First, the balance of the car is determined by the roll resistance between the front and the rear.
-Roll resistance is created via springs, ant roll bars, dampers, and roll moment.
+First, the cornering balance of the car is determined by the weight transfer difference between the front and the rear axles.
+Weight transfer is controlled via springs, ant roll bars, dampers, and roll moment.
 Roll moment is a part of the geometry equation where it is the distance between the center of gravity (CG) and the roll center (RC).
 On MacPherson strut cars, the roll moment typically gets exponentially larger the more you lower the car.
-Therefore the more you lower the car, the more spring or anti roll bar you need to add to compensate.
+Therefore the more you lower the car, you will need to increase the spring or anti roll bar rate to compensate.

 Second, MacPherson strut design places the damper very close to the wheel and tire.
 The more you lower the car the closer the spring perches get to the tire in a “coilover” scenario.

-It is important to watch how much you lower your car as this can create all sorts of problems ranging from geometry, clearance, and shock travel problems.
+As you can see, it is important to watch how much you lower your car as this can create all sorts of problems ranging from geometry issues, wheel/tire clearance, and shock travel problems (bottoming or topping out).